 #4) OL’MAN TREESTANDS Alumalite CTS Climbing Tree Stand

-Next, the platform on this stand is smaller than the Warbird and Viper SD at 18″ x 32″.
+Next, the platform here is smaller than the Warbird and Viper SD at 18″ x 32″.
 While that is a fairly generous size that won’t make you feel like you’re standing on a postage stamp, it’s not as roomy as our preceding picks.
 Finally, one standout feature on this stand that you might prefer is the higher front bar position for resting your crossbow more comfortably.

 - Nifty oval aluminum tubing design

 - No obstructions to worry about when you face toward the tree

 - The higher front bar position for resting your bow or rifle

 - Not as comfy as Summit or Hawk, no backrest